Portugal in the Reconquista: Conquest of Santarém, 1147

-On March 10 the king departed from Coimbra with 250 men, among templar knights and footmen and at the end of five days march done by night and by secondary paths, they camped at Pernes.
-By dawn of the following day, the walls of Santarém were scaled by a small group of men commanded by Mem Ramires, who then opened the gates to the king and his men, waiting outside.
-Thus the city fell under Portuguese control.
+Mem Ramires returned with an encouraging report and a plan, offering to lead the assault over the city walls.
+On March 10 the king departed from Coimbra with a small force, which was joined along the way by Templar knights from Soure.
+At the end of four days march done by night and by secondary paths, they camped at Pernes on a Friday.
+Only then did the king reveal the objective of the expedition to his men.
+The troops approached Santarém overnight and before dawn of the following day, the walls of the city were scaled by a party of men commanded by Mem Ramires.
+Although they were detected by the sentries, they nonentheless managed to open the gates to the king and his men, waiting outside.
+Thus the city was breached, sacked and fell under Portuguese control on the 15th of March.